Myszanik/SnakeGame/README.md

 ## Status

-**Note:** This project is still in development.
+This project is still in development.
 Features and functionality may be subject to change, and there may be some incomplete or experimental features.
 Contributions and feedback are welcome!